 It needs only a standard spray booth and a low-temperature industrial oven to cure the paint – equipment that most coatings applicators already own.

 Several faucet companies are experimenting with the technology, but, as far as we know, the only company currently using the technology is an innovative company whose color-finished faucets are definitely worth a look if is color you have in mind for your faucet.

 Faucets are not limited to just one finish.
 Many manufacturers offer what is called a "split finish" which usually consists of a base finish and an accent finish.
 Generally, split finishing is done before the faucet is assembled, some parts being finished with a base finish, others with the accent finish.
 Then the faucet is assembled.

 In most mid-range faucets, the polishing is by machine at the end of the process.
-To achieve the trade-mark lustrous finishes of For high-end faucets, meticulous and very skilled, time-consuming hand polishing is required — not just once, but several times during the finishing process.
+To achieve the trademark lustrous finishes of For high-end faucets, meticulous, very skilled, and time-consuming hand polishing is required — not just once, but several times.

 Hand polishing is an art that takes a lot of time to master.
 Too much polishing can cut through the finish and expose the undercoat.
 Too little polishing does not produce the desired brilliance.
 The time and effort are worth it, however.
 The luster and depth of high-end finishes are unmatched, and a sure sign that the faucet is a premium product.